 DO NOT MISS YOUR ONGOING MORTGAGE PAYMENTS IF YOU WISH A DISCHARGE

-5. My plan and confirmation order says I must send copies of my tax returns and any tax refunds to the Trustee while I'm in Chapter 13.
+5. My plan says I must send copies of my tax returns and, perhaps, any tax refunds to the Trustee while I'm in Chapter 13.
 Does the Trustee really want those?

 (A) TAX RETURNS